pinetree27/pinetree27.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---
 I'm a writer and student based in Berlin.
 I completed a BA in Modern Literatures in Naples and I'm working on an MA in Comparative Literatures at Freie Universität.
 My academic interests are in critical temporality theory, autotheory and queer temporalities.
 I write mostly about queer pockets of time, genderbending Rilke, pilgrimages and the uncanny resemblance of St. Wilgefortis to Jesus Christ.
 I am the Turmgesellschaft's sworn enemy.
 I use they/them pronouns in English, sie/ihm in German.
 Feel free to contact me at marialauridslazzarotti [at] tutanota.de.

+_Update March 2025: I am currently working on a newer version of this website.
+Feel free to come back in a few weeks to see what it looks like!
+It'll have tons more content._